gbmhunter/NinjaTerm/README.md

 npx create-react-app my-app --template cra-template-pwa-typescript
 ```

-NOTE: Since then, the app has been migrated from using create-react-app (which uses the Webpack compiler) to using the Vite compiler.
+NOTE: Since then, the app has been migrated from using `create-react-app`` (which uses the Webpack compiler) to using the Vite compiler.

-The React based user interface code is under `src/view`.

-MobX is used to store the application state (model).
-The React component redraw themselves based on the state of the model.
-The application model is under `src/model/`.
+The source code is under `src/`.
+The React-based user interfaces are in `.tsx` files, and the MobX "models" (you could kind of call them stores) are typically in `.ts` files.
+There is generally 1 model file per React view to store all the stateful information relating to that view.

 ## Progressive Web App (PWA)